-With a shared goal of wanting to make a difference, this dynamic team is writing the book (literally) on how to implement the social investment approach.
-They're also creating the tools and supporting guidance to help make it a reality.
+With a shared goal of wanting to make a difference, we're writing the book (literally) on how to implement the social investment approach.
+We're also creating the tools and supporting guidance to help make it a reality.

-Representing many corners of the globe, the team's blend of qualifications, experience and ability to think outside of the box are essential to the success of the SIU's cutting-edge work.
+Representing many corners of the globe, our blend of qualifications, experience and ability to think outside of the box are essential to the success of the SIA's cutting-edge work.

-Going where no one has gone before are: statisticians, aeronautical engineers, enterprise architects, lawyers (not to be confused with baristas – there's two of them), social sector privacy gurus, data scientists, mathematicians, policy analysts, business analysts, coders, administrators and communicators, who interpret the technical stuff.
+Going where no one has gone before are: statisticians, enterprise architects, lawyers (not to be confused with baristas – there's one of them), social sector privacy gurus, data scientists, mathematicians, policy analysts, business analysts, coders, administrators and communicators, who interpret the technical stuff.

-Dorothy has headed the SIU since it was established in July 2015.
-Before taking up this role she was GM Insights, Ministry of Social Development (MSD), responsible for leading their data, analytics and evidence hub.
+Before becoming the SIA's Acting CE, Dorothy led the Social Investment Unit since being established in July 2015.
+Before that she was GM Insights, Ministry of Social Development (MSD), responsible for leading their data, analytics and evidence hub.

 Prior to joining the Ministry in 2008, Dorothy worked in local government for 10 years specialising in policy and governance, with her most recent role being Manager, Strategic Development at Hutt City Council.
 Dorothy has also held senior roles in the Department of Labour, NZ Employment Service and was an advisor to the Minister of Employment.